|Southern Andean Flicker Colaptes rupicola

 |Lauca National Park, Chile

-The Andean Flicker is distributed in the Andes from the south of Ecuador through Peru and into northern Chile, Argentina and adjacent areas of Bolivia.
+The Southern Andean Flicker is distributed in the Andes from Peru into northern Chile, Argentina and adjacent areas of Bolivia.
 It is found at high elevations (normally between 3,000 and 5,000 metres) mainly on puna grasslands but requires holes in cliffs or road cuttings in which to build their nest burrows.

 |They tend to be gregarious and nest in colonies.
 The female in photo 3 was at the mouth of her nest burrow on a cutting in the road and there must have been at least another dozen burrows in close proximity.